 Copy the data into the given ROI of the ImageBuf.
 The data points to values specified by format, with layout detailed by the stride values (in bytes, with AutoStride indicating "contiguous" layout).
 It is up to the caller to ensure that data points to an area of memory big enough to account for the ROI.
+If roi is set to ROI::all(), the data buffer is assumed to have the same resolution as the ImageBuf itself.
 Return true if the operation could be completed, otherwise return false.